top of page

 Bus Rapid Transit is very intrusive

-6. Even a well-cushioned budget can get overrun due to many, unpredictable factors e.g. labor unions negotiations, design blunders, and incompetent management.
-The inefficient oversight of the contractors converges to extract as much rent as possible from a city-hall.
+6. Even a well-cushioned budget can get overrun due to many unpredictable factors, e.g., labor union negotiations, design blunders and incompetent management.
+The inefficient oversight of the contractors converges to extract as much rent as possible from a Cityhall.

 7. For those who doubt the definition of public transit as the subsidized harm to Earth, here's my estimate of TCO (total costs to operate/own) for $400,000 diesel bus of 12 years depreciation at 50,000 km/year mileage: It is $130k/year.
-Salary of operators and logistics push it to $200-250k/year.
+The salary of operators and logistics push it to $200-250k/year.
 To break even at $3/ticket, the average occupancy of a Toronto bus must be 20 passengers.
-I've been seeing 10 or fewer passengers in off-peak hours (see the pic.)
+I've seen ten or fewer passengers in off-peak hours (see the pic.)
 In pandemic times and well after, the ridership plummets even steeper and stays low longer.
 Savings from cutting services can't offset fixed costs.

-Note, we haven't accounted for costs of the transit-affected transport infrastructure that are not in the case of FELA.
+Note that we haven't accounted for the transit-affected transport infrastructure costs that are not in the case of FELA.

 urban transit off-peak occupancy